 homosexual behaviour between consenting adults in private should no longer be a criminal offence […] The law’s function is to preserve public order and decency, to protect the citizen from what is offensive or injurious, and to provide sufficient safeguards against exploitation and corruption of others […] It is not, in our view, the function of the law to intervene in the private life of citizens, or to seek to enforce any particular pattern of behaviour.
 (Wolfenden Report as cited in Wikipedia)

 The argument advanced in the Wolfenden Report favouring the decriminalization of homosexual behaviour between consenting adults in private was originally articulated by the philosopher Jeremy Bentham in his essay Offences Against Oneself.
-Though Bentham penned the essay about 1785, it was first published, posthumously, in 1931.
+Though Bentham penned the essay about 1785, its first publication came, posthumously, in 1931.
 Bentham thought homosexuality, as Jeffrey Weeks notes, “an ‘imaginary offence’ dependent on changing concepts of taste and morality.”
 (Wolfenden and beyond: the remaking of homosexual history) Bentham thought through the issue and reasoned:

 To what class of offences shall we refer these irregularities of the venereal appetite which are stiled [sic] unnatural?
 When hidden from the public eye there could be no colour for placing them any where else: could they find a place any where it would be here.
 I have been tormenting myself for years to find if possible a sufficient ground for treating them with the severity with which they are treated at this time of day by all European nations: but upon the principle utility I can find none.
 (Offences Against Oneself)